Hunneman No. 452

 Citizen No. 1 Housed in the same building as Monumental is the little town of Standard's hand pump.

-Monumental & Citizen No. 1 are housed in the 1911 building called Columbia No. 1 Engine Company.
+Papeete and Monumental are housed on Main Street in the 1911 building called Columbia No. 1 Engine Company.

 A WORK IN PROGRESS,